 By searing the chicken first, we create layers of flavor in the pan that we will then use in the tomato basil pan sauce.
 When you cook seasoned chicken, it leaves behind all these brown bits (or fond) and that is like hitting a gold mine in the flavor department.
 So when we add the tomatoes to the pan, the acid in the tomatoes releases (or deglazes) all the flavor bits left behind by the chicken and adds free flavor to the pan sauce!

-How an I serve this tomato basil chicken recipe?
+How can I serve tomato basil chicken?

 Just about any way you like!
 I like to serve the sauce tossed with spaghetti.
 I feel it coats the pasta nicely once thickened with a knob of butter.
 You can also serve it over cauli-rice, regular rice, or even with a side salad and crusty bread.